Christopher Elder, DVM

 Angie Dordigan is a graduate of the University of Georiga with a degree in Home Economics and Journalism.
 Angie has been with Shoal Creek for 18 years.
 When not working at the clinic, Angie enjoys puzzles of all kings and is an avid student of American cinema.

 Marsha Mitchell has been with Shoal Creek Animal Clinic since 2007 (with a sabbatical during 2013 - 2014).
-Marsha has 3 wonderful canine companions (George, Murphy and Orvis) as well as an Dusky-Headed Conure named Sparky.
+Marsha has 4 wonderful canine companions (George, Murphy, Henry and Hattie).
 In her free time, Marsha enjoys travelling, photography and volunteering for Oconee County Animal Control.

 Jaime is a student at the University of Georgia with aspirations to attend the College of Veterinary Medicine.
 Jaime enjoys spending time with her four-legged friends Cy (the one-eyed Pit Bull mix), Lucy (the Pug), Carl (the Bearded Dragon) and Jessie (the horse).